-Program Change/Limitation on Number of Active Programs

-Students may elect to change the program in which they are currently admitted.
-To do so they must meet with a student success counselor to complete a Program Change form.
-The student must identify programs they want to remain active in and programs they are no longer interested.
+Program Change/Limitation on Number of Active Programs Students may elect to change the program in which they are currently admitted.
+To do so they must meet with an academic advisor to complete a Program Change Form.
+The student must identify programs they want to remain active in and programs they are no longer interested in.
 Each student is allowed a maximum of two active programs.